A — Anxiety: A Nervous System Perspective | The A–Z of Stress & Anxiety

 This assumption is understandable.
 Anxiety does involve the mind.
 But it is not generated by logic alone, and it is rarely resolved by logic in isolation.

 Another common misunderstanding is that anxiety reflects weakness, fragility, or a lack of resilience.
 In practice, I often see the opposite.
 Anxiety frequently develops in people who are conscientious, responsible, and capable.
-It emerges not because they care too little, but because they care a great deal while carrying sustained pressure.
+It emerges not because they care too little, but because they care deeply while carrying sustained pressure.

 There is also a tendency to treat anxiety as an enemy to be defeated.
-This framing creates an internal conflict.
+This framing can unintentionally increase internal strain.
 The system is already activated, and now it is also being criticised for being activated.
-Effort increases, but safety does not.

 What Is Happening Underneath